FartyPants/Playground/README.md

 - Twinbook
 [https://github.com/FartyPants/Twinbook](https://github.com/FartyPants/Twinbook)
 Takes the two-notebook idea much further.
-It clevery combines notebook and chat, you may find it very appealing. (or not) I actually use it now solely for writing.
+It clevery combines notebook and chat, you may find it very appealing. (or not) I actually use it now solely for rewriting and testing.
 - Virtual Lora
 [https://github.com/FartyPants/VirtualLora](https://github.com/FartyPants/VirtualLora)
 Much more refined Lora-Rama from Playbook, designed to organize a large collection of LORAs